How to Get Rid of Silverfish Bugs

 How to Get Rid of Silverfish

 • Sticky traps, which consist of a cardboard base and a thin layer of sticky glue, can be effective at controlling small populations.
 Place traps in areas where silverfish activity is high.
 The insects will get stuck to the glue as they attempt to move across the trap.
-We recommend only using sticky traps that contain a pesticide in the glue, as this will prevent a trapped insect from suffering for too long needlessly.
+We recommend only using sticky traps that contain a pesticide in the glue, as this will prevent a trapped insect from suffering needlessly for too long.

 • Use dehumidifiers to dry the air in rooms where silverfish are seen, especially in the bathroom.
-Also ensure that under-sink areas in the kitchen and bathroom, as well as closets and cellars, are well ventilated.
+Also, ensure that under-sink areas in the kitchen and bathroom, as well as closets and cellars, are well-ventilated.

 • Diatomaceous earth (DE)—a powder made up of tiny silica particles—can be effective.
 The particles act as an irritant and dehydrate insect pests as they come in contact with the powder.
 Spread DE around areas where silverfish have been seen, and around potential pest entry points, like cracks in the wall or furnishings.